What is Travel and Trek Insurance and why should you take one?

 Travel Delays: Let’s say you’ve made all the bookings and the flight is delayed for reasons beyond your control and you’re stranded in an airport.
 The travel delay coverage helps you get refunds for meals & accommodation during your delay.

-Medical Emergencies: Most of the domestic medical insurances don’t serve you overseas.
-Hence most travel insurance cover for medical emergencies as well.
+Medical Emergencies: Most domestic medical insurances don’t serve you overseas.
+Hence most travel insurance cover medical emergencies as well.

-Now let’s look at what a Trek insurance covers over and above what travel insurance covers for.
+Now let’s look at what Trek insurance covers over and above what travel insurance covers for.

 Altitude-related illness: Trekking in the mountains often involves going to higher altitudes.
-Hence having travel insurance won’t help as it doesn’t cover for altitude related illness.
+Hence having travel insurance won’t help as it doesn’t cover altitude-related illness.
 The policies also vary depending on the altitude you’re targeting to scale.
 As the risk of Altitude related illness like AMS & related illness.

 How to pick one?